-St. Clair County Community College offers academic programs in a wide range of interests.
+St. Clair County Community College offers in-demand academic programs in a wide range of interests taught by expert faculty with real-world experience.
 These programs lead to two-year associate degrees, one-year certificates, and short-term skill set certifications.

 SC4 students also have the option of completing the 30-credit Michigan Transfer Agreement (MTA), which allows them to easily transfer a block of general education courses to any participating four-year college or university in Michigan.

-We’ve perfected our approach to instruction and career preparation over nine decades in the Blue Water Area, and have helped more than four generations of SC4 alumni start their careers and improve their lives for the better.
+We've helped more than four generations of SC4 alumni start their careers and improve their lives for the better.
 Let us show you how an SC4 education can put you on the right path to your future today!

 Business & Information Technologies